P\'olya's conjecture up to $\epsilon$-loss and quantitative estimates for the remainder of Weyl's law: Introduction

 The P\'olya conjecture has been wide open since then.
 Other than tiling domains, Laptev \cite{La97} verified P\'olya's conjecture on product domains $\Omega_1\times\Omega_2\subset\rr^{n_1+n_2}$, $n_1\ge 2$, $n_2\ge 1$, provided P\'olya's conjecture holds on $\Omega_1$.
 Filonov et al. \cite{FLPS23} and \cite{FLPS25} verified, via number theoretic arguments, P\'olya's conjecture on balls for all $n\ge 2$, and on annuli for $n=2$.
 For general domains $\Omega$, it was known that P\'olya's conjecture holds for the first two Dirichlet eigenvalues see \cite{Henrot06} for the Rayleigh-Faber-Krahn inequality ($\lambda_1(\Omega)$) and the Krahn-Szeg\"o inequality ($\lambda_2(\Omega)$).
 See also \cite{Henrot06} for the first nontrivial Neumann eigenvalue and recent exciting developments \cite{BuHe19,GNP09} for the second nontrivial Neumann eigenvalue.

 For general domains, Berezin \cite{Berezin72} and Li-Yau \cite{LY83} independently proved for arbitrary bounded open domains that

 which implies that

-see also Laptev \cite{La97}, and \cite{FL20,FL24a,GLW11,KVW09,Me02} for further improvements on the lower order term and generalizations.
-Note that the estimate \eqref{ly-eigenvalue} and its improvements are still a distance away from P\'olya's conjecture.
+see also Laptev \cite{La97}, and \cite{FL20,FL24a,FLP26,GJL26,GLW11,KVW09,Me02} for further improvements on the lower order term and generalizations. { The inequality \eqref{ly-sum} is equivalent to corresponding inequality for Riesz means of order one (cf. \cite{FLW23}), which was recently improved by Frank and Larson \cite{FL24a} to certain definite exponent $0<\gamma<1$ for all convex domains ($\gamma=0$ corresponds to P\'olya's conjecture). } Note that the estimate \eqref{ly-eigenvalue} and its improvements are still a distance away from P\'olya's conjecture.

-Our main purpose of this paper is to reduce the $\epsilon$-loss version of P\'olya's conjecture to a computational problem, and to give a solution to Question \ref{question1} with explicit constants, on Lipschitz domains.
-Moreover, we shall also provide an approach to the P\'olya conjecture that might be applied to general smooth domains, and provide in all dimensions, $n\ge 2$, a class of domains that satisfy P\'olya's conjecture.
+Our main purpose of this paper is to establish an approach to P\'olya's conjecture on more general domains (than tiling domains and products).
+More precisely, given a Lipschitz domain $\Omega$, we can choose a larger domain $T$, so that by using the monotone property of Dirichlet eigenvalues, one has

+The P\'olya conjecture will follow if one can prove, on one side $T$ satisfies better eigenvalue estimates than P\'olya conjectured, and one the other side, $\mathcal{N}^D_{T\setminus\overline{\Omega}}(\lambda)$ has a reasonable good lower bound.

+On one side, we shall prove that strip-tiling domains and certain product domains satisfy better eigenvalue estimates than P\'olya conjectured.
+On the other side, we shall prove on certain domains composed by cubes of different scales the eigenvalue counting functions do have a good lower bound.
+These enable us to provide in all dimensions, $n\ge 2$, a class of domains that satisfy P\'olya's conjecture.

+For general Lipschitz domains, we did not have a good control of lower bound of $\mathcal{N}^D_{T\setminus\overline{\Omega}}(\lambda)$, and our method only yields a new proof of quantitative Courant type estimate for the remainder.

+If one can further obtain better estimate on the lower bound of $\mathcal{N}^D_{T\setminus\overline{\Omega}}(\lambda)$, then one can combine the refined estimate on $\mathcal{N}^D_{T}(\lambda)$ (see Remark \ref{product-23} below, which behaves better as $\lambda\to \infty$), to reduce P\'olya's conjecture to a computational problem.
+In this paper, we can only reduce the $\epsilon$-loss version of P\'olya's conjecture to a computational problem.